home-assistant/home-assistant.io/source/_posts/2019-11-20-privacy-focused-voice-assistant.markdown

 Almond is set up in a way such that your privacy is still partially preserved even with LUInet running in the cloud.
 This is made possible because LUInet is only responsible for converting the text into a program, whose details are filled in locally by the Almond Server.
 For example, LUInet will convert "turn on the lights" into code that Almond Server understands.
 Only Almond Server will know which lights the user has, how to control them and the context of how the text was received.

-### Almond vs. …
+### How Almond compares to Google/Alexa

 You're probably wondering if Almond is as good as Alexa or Google.
-And it's not yet.
+And it's not yet as good.
 However, it doesn't matter.

 If you want to have an assistant in your home that knows everything about you, it needs to be one that cares about privacy.
 It needs to be one that is open.
 That's not negotiable.